ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - added new lvl 18 skill: Cleave.
 1-handed weapons only.
 Casts melee splash damage that arcs to multiple enemies close nearby.

 Necromancer:
-- complete revamp and balance of all skill trees (see Change log for full changes)
+- complete revamp and balance of all skill trees, curses are enhanced, golems are now viable, and bone and poison skills all have their own niches

--->
+- see Change log for full changes

-## v1.1.0
+## v1.1.0 - A Song of Ice and Fire: Electric Buggaloo

 Fixes the following: